Box Office/Gallery Hours:

 617-923-0100 x 8302

 Rebecca Margolis is a woman of many hats at the Mosesian Center for the Arts, having taken on Marketing, Operations, MosesianArts Live Events, and Development duties in her five plus years at the Center.
-Prior to joining the MCA, Rebecca spent 13 years as Director of Marketing & Promotions at several Boston media broadcasting companies including 92.9 WBOS and 107.3 WAAF.
-In her “spare time” Rebecca manages two Boston-based musical acts and produces concert and festival experiences.
+Prior to joining MCA, Rebecca spent thirteen years as Director of Marketing & Promotions at several Boston media broadcasting companies including 92.9 WBOS and 107.3 WAAF.
+In her “spare time,” Rebecca manages two Boston-based musical acts and produces concert and festival experiences.

 * * *

 Deidre Purcell received her BA in Theatre Arts from Drew University, and her MA in Theatre Education from Emerson College.
 Since beginning in 2004 as the Stage Manager for Bye Bye Birdie, she has been a part of the WCT team as a stage manager, director, communications manager, and teaching artist in playwriting and technical theatre.
 She has also worked as a freelance stage manager and director in the Greater Boston area.